In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 Just over two miles out and back, this hiking trail is a real joy in spring and summer when wildflowers line the route.

-You’ll need a decent pair of hiking shoes as there’s a rather heavy elevation change of almost 200 metres.
+I reckon you’ll need a decent pair of hiking shoes as there’s a rather heavy elevation change of almost 660 feet.

-The Leatherman Cave trail is a section of the 36-mile, Blue-Blazed Mattatuck Trail, and that uphill climb will be compensated by marvellous panoramas at Crane’s Lookout and a cave steeped in local history.
+The Leatherman Cave trail is a section of the 36-mile, Blue-Blazed Mattatuck Trail.
+That uphill climb will be compensated by marvelous panoramas at Crane’s Lookout and a cave steeped in local history.

 The Leatherman who lived roughly between 1839 and 1889 was a vagabond, believed to have been French-Canadian.

-Dressed in handmade leather clothes he would walk the same 365-mile route every year between Western Connecticut and Eastern New York, staying in rock shelters.
+Dressed in handmade leather clothes, he would walk the same 365-mile circuit every year between Western Connecticut and Eastern New York.
+During this trek would stay in rock shelters like the one on this trail.

-Watertown’s Leatherman Cave is one place where the Leatherman is known to have dwelt, and you can still make out his fire pit.
+Watertown’s Leatherman Cave is one place where the Leatherman is known to have dwelled.
+In fact, you can still make out the remnants of the fire pit he used.

 7. Nonnewaug Falls

-Right on the Woodbury-Bethlehem town line there’s a light, one-mile trail through field and woodland to a waterfall.
+Right on the Woodbury-Bethlehem town line there’s a light, one-mile trail through fields and woodland to a waterfall.

-With a 3.5-metre horsetail beneath a 2-metre fan, Nonnewaug Falls isn’t large, but is a photographer’s dream for the mature deciduous trees and mossy rocks framing the river.
+With a 11.5-foot horsetail beneath a 6.5-foot fan, Nonnewaug Falls isn’t large.
+Still, it’s all a photographer’s dream for the mature deciduous trees and mossy rocks framing the river.

-The falls and East Nonnewaug River are named after the Native American tribe, Nonnewaug, who is buried in the woods not far from the river.
+The falls and East Nonnewaug River are named after the Native American chief, Nonnewaug, who is buried in the woods not far from the river.

 8. Brass Works Brewing Company